 For probably half a century popular opinion has held that, when it comes to winter squash, “smaller is better.”
 The reason given is that an individual or small family can cut, cook and consume a single squash in just one meal.
-I believe this approach fails to take into account the advantages of large squash, which actually outweigh those of small ones.
-Just off the top of my head I can think of four reasons large squash are better than small.
+I believe this approach fails to take into account the fact that the advantages of larger squash actually outweigh those of small ones.
+Just off the top of my head I can think of four reasons why I love large squash.

 Large squash give you more “bang for the buck” than small ones.

-I cut and bake a large squash, scooping out the flesh and freezing it in 2 cup portions.
+I cut and bake most pumpkins, scooping out the flesh and freezing it in 2 cup portions.
 Labeled and stacked in the freezer, they can last for years.
 Thawed, they are ready to be served as a side dish or incorporated into a pie or soup recipe.

 Finally, we can consider that…

-There are often plenty of larger squash and pumpkins available cheaply, right after Thanksgiving.
+There are often plenty of larger pumpkins and squash available cheaply, right after Thanksgiving.

 Many of these squash are of high quality for eating.
 Hubbard, Turks Turban, Banana, Cinderella, Delicious and Cheese squash are all found in the piles of ornamental squash, available in stores around this time of year.
 They may not be cheap now, but right after Thanksgiving they can be dirt cheap!
 I once purchased a Big Max (giant pumpkin type), weighing over 30 lb. for only $5.
 The giant pumpkins do not have high quality flesh.
 Their flesh is coarse, but I baked it, and ran the cooked flesh through a food processor.
 Presto!
 The resulting squash was simply wonderful.
 We enjoyed that $5 squash for months.